 2019 Beach Nourishment

-The Town will be conducting a 90-120 day-long beach nourishment maintenance project starting about May 1, 2019.
-Sand will be placed on 10 miles of beach from the Bonnett Street public beach access at 2919 South Virginia Dare Trail (near Mile Post 11) south to the town line with the National Park Service (near Mile Post 21).
+The Town is conducting a 90-120 day-long beach nourishment maintenance project, which started May 1, 2019.
+Sand is being placed on 10 miles of beach from the Bonnett Street public beach access at 2919 South Virginia Dare Trail (near Mile Post 11) south to the town line with the National Park Service (near Mile Post 21).

-Check out the latest News Flash for preliminary schedule information.
+Check out the latest News Flash for schedule information.

 Note - the schedule will likely change often as weather conditions and other issues arise.

 Dune stabilization measures, such as sprigging and fencing, will also be included in the project.

 While nearly all beaches are naturally prone to gradual erosion, adverse weather conditions and severe storms, such as hurricanes, can cause significant and sudden changes in the shoreline.

 Beach nourishment provides protection designed to retain and rebuild natural systems while reducing or preventing the consequences of beach erosion.
 Ongoing maintenance, provided through periodic nourishment, is required to protect our beachfront’s accessibility, natural beauty, and ecological vitality, as well as our community's economic viability.